5app/package-template/README.md

 Run `npm init` to configure package.json

-### For private projects

-1. [Optionally] Remove `.npmrc` file.
-   This is used to track dependencies but for published packages this is superfluous

 ### For packages to be posted to NPM

 1. Remove the setting `private: true` from [./package.json](./package.json]).